 It’s worth mentioning that in most cases you’ll have to pay for a separate email provider.
 Most managed hosting companies don’t allow you to manage email.
-However, there are plenty of free options available or you could even use Google Apps for a mere $5/month per user.
+However, there are plenty of free options available or you could use something like MXroute for a few dollars per month.

 Of course, we’re only talking about low-level manager hosting plans here.
 Chances are if you’re in need of an enterprise plan costing hundreds or thousands of dollars per month, managed hosting is probably your best and in some cases, your only option.

 While you could turn to non-managed VPS or dedicated hosting, you also have to consider the time and cost of management.
 Chances are, your energy is better spent running your business, not your server.

 You Have to Deal With Somewhat Arbitrary Limits

 Here’s a really annoying trend that you’ll see in the managed WordPress hosting space:

 Most managed WordPress hosts structure their pricing plans based on the number of visits your site(s) receive per month.
 Not page views – actual human visitors.

 They won’t cut off your site if you go over the limit, but they will charge you an overage fee (usually $1-2 per 1,000 visits).

 They do this because it’s simple to understand – everyone knows how many visits their site receives, so it’s easy to pick the right plan.